YiWangPhD/StormOverlay/README.md

 1. create a new enviornment in anaconda. must use python version 3.11

 	conda create --name py311_storm python=3.11

+	You may instead install this tool into the py311_mike environment

 2. activate the new environment